A warm welcome to the problem-solving steps web page.

 You often hear people say that “There are no problems, only opportunities”.

-Of course this is not exactly true it does however emphasise the fact that when problem solving we should look towards the positive aspects of what should be done right now rather than dwelling on the disruption that the problem might create.
+Of course, this is not exactly true it does, however, emphasize the fact that when problem-solving we should look towards the positive aspects of what should be done right now rather than dwelling on the disruption that the problem might create.

 Reasons for mistakes should be analyzed and efforts should be made to try and prevent others from making similar mistakes.

 In your day-to-day role, you may be faced with a continuous stream of problems, when this is the case it is good practice to consider the following problem-solving steps…

 The first and probably most obvious problem-solving step is to actually define the problem.